TheeKingZa/alx-system_engineering-devops/0x15-api/README.md

     ```
 ---
 <div align="center">
+<sub>These examples demonstrates.
-<sub>These examples demonstrate the use of each concept in both the context of programming practices and Python coding styles..</sub>
+The use of each concept in both the context
+of programming practices
+and Python coding styles..</sub>
 </div>

 ---